Cyber-Naimo/youthpay-hackathon/docs/ARCHITECTURE.md

-# Bachat — Technical Architecture & Write-up
+# Bachat Technical Architecture & Write-up

-> Bachat ("savings" in Urdu) by YouthPay — a financial-intelligence app that turns
+> Bachat ("savings" in Urdu) by YouthPay, a financial-intelligence app that turns
 > Pakistani bank / wallet / crypto transaction **emails & SMS** into clear money
 > insights for teenagers (13–17) and their parents.